Entertainment News Roundup: #BlackOutTuesday sweeps social media; Coty in talks to collaborate with Kim Kardashian and more

 Hundreds of Greeks danced and sang from their cars at a drive-in music concert, the first such event since the country banned mass gatherings to contain the spread of the coronavirus.
 Emerging from sunroofs or sitting on the hood of vehicles parked at designated slots in a soccer stadium in the Athens seaside suburb of Glyfada on Tuesday night, spectators enjoyed a free performance by popular Greek singer Natasa Theodoridou.

-AMC warns of going concerned as COVID-19 puts a strain on theaters

-AMC Entertainment Holdings Inc said on Wednesday there were "substantial doubts" about its ability to continue operating if the company was forced to keep its theaters closed for a longer period because of the COVID-19 pandemic.
-Movie theaters worldwide have been shut since mid-March to help contain the spread of the novel coronavirus and many potential box-offices draw such as "Top Gun: Maverick" , the new James Bond film "No Time To Die" and Walt Disney's "Mulan" have been pushed later into the year.
+AMC Entertainment Holdings Inc said on Wednesday there were "substantial doubts" about its ability to continue operating, if the company was forced to keep its theaters closed for a longer period because of the COVID-19 pandemic.
+Movie theaters worldwide have been shut since mid-March to help contain the spread of the novel coronavirus and many potential box-office draws such as "Top Gun: Maverick" , the new James Bond film "No Time To Die" and Walt Disney's "Mulan" have been pushed later into the year.

 Warner Music strikes a chord as shares pop on Nasdaq debut